pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/1-baseline-model.md

 **Expected runtime:** on a typical laptop or workstation, the full pipeline takes around **1 hour** with HIGHs solver, including the ERA5 cutout download (~20 GB).
 Note that this is a coarse 10-node model (`clusters: [10]` by default) — a realistic high-resolution model would take significantly longer.

 !!! note "First run downloads data"
     On the first run, PyPSA-Earth downloads OSM network data, cost data, and a pre-compiled ERA5 weather cutout for 2013.
 Subsequent runs reuse the cached data.
+If anything goes wrong during the run, see the [FAQ](../../community/faq.md) — for example [cutout download failures](../../community/faq.md#cutout-download-failed-retrieve_cutout) or [other data download issues](../../community/faq.md#other-data-download-failed-retrieve_databundle_light).

 ### What a successful run looks like